misaakidis/cmdmine/README.md

 1. `macros` - The list of currently recorded macros along with their associated issue IDs
 2. `logs`   - The content of the log file storing information about your time logs
 3. `hours`  - The total number of recorded hours of work, optionally since a particular date

+### update

+    cmdmine update [OPTIONS]

+The `update` command is used to update the attributes of an existing issue.
+It can be used to set the status, priority, percentage complete, and due date of an issue.
+Like most commands, you can specify the issue to update using either the macro (`-m` or `--macro`) option or the issue ID (`-i` or `--issue`) option.
+If you choose to use the issue option, you can also provide the project name shorthand (`-p` or `--project`) to make the resulting log entry nicer.

+### close

+    cmdmine close [OPTIONS]

+The `close` command is used to update an issue's status to `closed`.
+You can specify the issue to update using either the macro (`-m` or `--macro`) option or the issue ID (`-i` or `--issue`) option.
+If you choose to use the issue option, you can also provide the project name shorthand (`-p` or `--project`) to make the resulting log entry nicer.

+Note that this command does not set the percentage done to 100%.

 ## Configuration